Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 can be added or removed dynamically at various points in the code, so you have to potentially read through much more code to understand the shape of the data.
-While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this automatically.
+While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this.

 ## Error checking & debugging

 Representing data as a `dataclass` can make debugging a lot faster.
-For instance, if you forget to provide `customer_id` when creating an `Order`,
+For instance, using the same example dataclass as before, if you forget to provide `customer_id` when instantiating,
 ```python
 order = Order(item_id="i1435", amount=10)
 ```